rpgd60/tf-gcp/vpc-test-0/README.md

 - Creates VPC,  Subnets and Compute Engine VMs
 - Creates resources on  two regions, thus using provider alias
+    - One of the subnets contains secondary ranges
 - Authentication with  `gcloud auth application-default login`

 - Uses 'arm64' machine types (and images) since there is a free trial at the time of this writing (Q2 2023)